On existence, uniqueness and stability of solutions to Cahn-Hilliard/Allen-Cahn systems with cross-kinetic coupling: Introduction

 \subsection{Challenges and contributions.}

 The consideration of kinetic cross-coupling in the Cahn-Hilliard/Allen-Cahn systems has some peculiarities: In principle, the system falls into the class of cross-diffusion systems, see e.g. \cite{Jungel2016}, but standard arguments for their analysis do not apply directly for various reasons.
 First, the system involves a second and a fourth order parabolic equation, and the cross-coupling terms involve gradients and scalar quantities.
 Second, no maximum principle for the Allen-Cahn component is available due to the cross-coupling terms.
 Furthermore, a third order derivative of the Allen-Cahn component appears in the Cahn-Hilliard equation, which implies a strong coupling of the equations.
-In order to avoid working with higher order derivatives, we use auxiliary variables $\mu_\rho$, $\mu_\eta$ for both phase-field variables.
+In order to avoid working with higher order derivatives, we use auxiliary variables $\mu_\rho$, $\mu_\eta$ corresponding to the variational derivative of the energy functional with respect to the phase-field variables $\rho$ and $\eta$, respectively.

 The main focus of the current manuscript is a detailed analysis of the model \eqref{eq:s1}--\eqref{eq:s2}.
 We will establish existence of a dissipative weak solution under rather general conditions on the model parameters, in particular allowing the components of the mobility matrix to depend on the phase-field variables as well as their gradients.
 In addition, we present a nonlinear stability analysis allowing us to prove a weak-strong uniqueness result and stability w.r.t. perturbations in the model parameters.
 A main ingredient for the latter results are \emph{relative energy estimates}, which are a well-known tool for the analysis of hyperbolic conservation laws; see \cite{Dafermos.1979b,Dafermos.1979}.
 More recently, they were applied in the context of fluid dynamics for compressible Navier-Stokes equations and related systems; see e.g. \cite{Emmrich.2018,Feireisl.2018,Feireisl.2019,Giesselmann.2017,Hosek.2019}.
 In \cite{Brunkphd,brunkp}, we utilized relative energy estimates to provide a thorough analysis for the Cahn-Hilliard equation with concentration dependent mobilities and more general models for spinodal decomposition and viscoelastic phase separation.